s-holst/kyupi/README.md

 the bit data itself is mutable to reduce object creation overhead.

-Sets or lists of vector data is organized in streams of data items.
+Sets or lists of vector data are organized in streams of data items.
 Each stream is created by specifying one or more source streams and some operation.
 KyuPI encourages lazy evaluation by having a pull-based streaming setup.
 I.e. a simulator is set up by declaring `resp = sim(tests)` and later run by pulling vectors from the resp stream `v = resp.next();`.